Sukanta Majumdar

-Sukanta Majumdar is an Indian politician.
+Sukanta Majumdar (born 29 December 1979) is an Indian politician.
 He was elected to the Lok Sabha, lower house of the parliament of India from Balurghat, West Bengal in the 2024 Indian general election.
 He served the 10th state president of Bharatiya Janata Party, West Bengal.
-He has done his PhD in Botany from the University of North Bengal.
-From 20 September 2021 to July 2025, he served as president of the Bharatiya Janata Party in West Bengal.
+From 20 September 2021 to July 2025, he served as the president of the Bharatiya Janata Party in West Bengal.